saphieng/telstra-api-tutorial/README.md

 # Telstra Messaging API Tutorial
  This repo is for setting up and testing the telstra messaging API.

+ ## Video Stream
+ If you prefer video tutorials follow the recording of our live stream where we take you through the whole process: [IoT Alerts with Telstra API](https://youtu.be/Y0atRkPGEF8)

  ## Setup
  Before start we need to install some software and setup our account: